Open Face Breakfast Bruschetta Sandwich

 4

-Elegant enough for hosting, easy enough for everyday mornings
+Elegant enough for hosting, simple enough for any morning:

 Sourdough Bread